Stamping In & Out - updated!

 The end of the Med season is almost here and I wanted to take a minute to clarify one of the questions I get all the time.

-Those of you who have trained with us in Cape Town should know this already as it is in your course notes, but here's a brief overview of how to stamp in/out.
+Those of you who have trained with us in Cape Town should know this already as it is in your course notes, (if you still have them and read them;), but here's a brief overview of how to stamp in/out.

 **These regulations are not new and have applied to non EU passport holders for a long time**